worldzhy/scheduling/docs/forecasting.md

 3. Based on the target month and year of forecast, using the fitted model, the model will generate forecasted demand for those dates.

+## Limitations

+- Some combination of `studio_id`, `location_id`, and `program_id` has low number of available data.
+In this case, forecast result will likely be not accurate.
+To prevent giving inaccurate result, the forecast API will throw an error indicating that there is no enough data to produce forecast result if data length is less than 1000.

 ## Usage

 ### Input